mhvk/screens/docs/background/velocities.rst

 ..
 TODO: [maybe include figure here showing Omega_earth]

-Finally, assuming Earth's orbit is circular, the time of Earth's passage through the ascending node is given by
+Finally, under the simplifying assumption that Earth's orbit is circular, the time of Earth's passage through the ascending node is given by

 .. math::